PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

 in) and some rope (for setting up animals as guards).
 Type of rope or bags doesn’t really matter.
 So much shopping to do!

 One important point!
-Your dwarfs can’t wear anything “Narrow” or “Large”, so don’t buy it.
+Your dwarfs can’t wear anything :guilabel:`Narrow` or :guilabel:`Large`, so don’t buy it.

-Once you’ve chosen all that’s useful you should have a look at the bottom left, “Trader Profit”.
+Once you’ve chosen all that’s useful you should have a look at the bottom left, :guilabel:`Trader Profit`.
 If it’s more than a token tip you will want to un-select some of your own trade goods.
 No point in giving away lots of junk for free!

-When you’re happy with your trading, hit “t”, the trade will either go through, or you’ll get a counter offer.
-“Enter” lets you consider the counter offer, which you can adjust down more in your favour.
-Hit “t” again and hopefully the trade completes.
+When you’re happy with your trading, hit :kbd:`t`, the trade will either go through, or you’ll get a counter offer. :kbd:`Enter` lets you consider the counter offer, which you can adjust down more in your favour.
+Hit :kbd:`t` again and hopefully the trade completes.
 Keep working at it until it pans out.
-Until your trader is experienced your “tip” could be quite large.
+Until your trader is experienced your tip could be quite large.

-If the trade completes you will see the message “[name] seems pleased with the trading”.
+If the trade completes you will see the message :guilabel:`[name] seems pleased with the trading`.
 Job done!
-Hit “space” to go back to the local map and let the game resume.
+Hit :kbd:`Esc` to go back to the local map and let the game resume.
 You don’t need to do anything else now, dwarfs will come and haul your spoils and the traders will leave happy with their trinkets.
 Even better, they will take news of your awesome